robb1e/tracker-git/README.md

     export TRACKER_PROJECT_ID=123456
     export TRACKER_TOKEN=abc123
+    tracker

+You can also pass the project id and token in as parameters

+    tracker 123456 abc123

 Optionally you can specify a git branch to search for completed story IDs as the third command line argument or with the GIT\_BRANCH environment variable.